Rob Glover, Class of 2023

 The goal of the School of Medicine is to create wonderful doctors and the way that happens is through a community of support and passion, where you are encouraged to chase down your dreams in whatever capacity they might look like.
 The school provides the resources and guidance to build the future generation of doctors who are equipped to solve modern problems and yet deft enough to navigate any realm of healthcare that currently does or will exist within our careers.

 If you are reading this and saying to yourself, "Self, Rob just said a lot there and I need a summary…" then you are in luck.
-Why Wake Forest School of Medicine?
+Why Wake Forest University School of Medicine?
 It is because of the attitude of intentionality, the community, and the pursuit of creating good doctors.
-In truth, my Why Wake Forest School of Medicine is so much longer than this and I would love to share more of it if you are interested.
+In truth, my Why Wake Forest University School of Medicine is so much longer than this and I would love to share more of it if you are interested.
 Also, if you have questions about being a medical student, Winston-Salem, the School of Medicine, or gap years (or anything else really), please send me an email.

 If you are coming for an interview, don't be a stranger and say hello—I'd love to welcome you to this place many of us are blessed to call home!